ashleychontos/pySYD/docs/quickstart.rst

 which we will now deconstruct.

+pysyd : script
-pysyd           if you used `pip` install, the binary (or executable) should be available.
-In fact, the setup
+   if you used `pip` install, the binary (or executable) should be available.
+In fact, the setup file defines this entry point for ``pysyd`` and is accessed through the :mod:`pysyd.cli.main` script -- which is also where you can find the parser with all the available commands and options.

-                file defines this entry point for ``pysyd`` and is accessed through the :mod:`pysyd.cli.main` script -- which is also where you can find the parser with all the available commands and options. run             regardless of how you choose to use the software, the most common way you will likely implement the ``pySYD`` pipeline is in its run (i.e. :mod:`pysyd.pipeline.run`) mode -- which, just as it sounds, will process stars in the order they were provided.
+run : positional (pysyd "mode") regardless of how you choose to use the software, the most common way you will likely implement the ``pySYD`` pipeline is in its run (i.e. :mod:`pysyd.pipeline.run`) mode -- which, just as it sounds, will process stars in the order they were provided.
 This is saved to the argument ``NameSpace`` as the 'mode' as in the `pysyd` pipeline mode.
-There are currently five available modes, all which are described in more detail :ref:`here <library/pipeline>` --star 1435467  here we are running a single star, KIC 1435467.
+There are currently five available modes, all which are described in more detail :ref:`here <library/pipeline>`

+--star 1435467 : keyword
+   here we are running a single star, KIC 1435467.
 You can also provide multiple targets, the stars which will be appended to a list and then processed consecutively.
 On the other hand if no targets are provided, the program would default to reading in the star or 'todo' list (via 'info/todo.txt').
 Again, this is because the software is optimized for running an ensemble of stars.

+-dv : keyword(s)
--dv             adapting Linux-like features, we reserved the single hash options for booleans which
-                can all be grouped together, as shown above.
+   adapting Linux-like features, we reserved the single hash options for booleans which can all be grouped together, as shown above.
 The ``-d`` and ``-v`` are short for display and verbose, respectively, and show the figures and verbose output.
 For a full list of options available, please see our :ref:`command-line glossary <usage/cli/glossary>`.
 There are dozens of options to make your experience as customized as you'd like!

+--ux 5000
---ux 5000       this is an upper frequency limit for the first module that identifies the power eXcess
-                due to solar-like oscillations.
+   this is an upper frequency limit for the first module that identifies the power eXcess due to solar-like oscillations.
 In this case, there are high frequency artefacts that we would like to ignore. *We actually made a special notebook tutorial specifically on how to address and fix this problem.* If you'd like to learn more about this or are having a similar issue, please visit :ref:`this page <usage/nb/estimatenumax.ipynb>`.

+--mc 200
---mc 200        last but certainly not least - the ``mc`` (for Monte Carlo-like) option sets the number
-                of iterations the pipeline will run for.
+   last but certainly not least - the ``mc`` (for Monte Carlo-like) option sets the number of iterations the pipeline will run for.
 In this case, the pipeline will run for 200 steps, which allows us to bootstrap uncertainties on our derived properties.

 **Note:** For a *complete* list of options which are currently available via command-line interface (CLI), see our special CLI :ref:`glossary<usage/cli/glossary>`.